Sustainability, Equity, & Justice Fund

 The SEJF was originally proposed in 2005 by a student club, Students for Renewable Energy, who wanted to see Western commit to green infrastructure on campus.
 Then named the Green Energy Fee, the $4/quarter student-fee was aimed solely at purchasing Renewable Energy Credits to offset 100% of campus electricity usage with green energy.

 In 2010, students voted to renew the fee, change the name to the Sustainable Action Fund, and expand the program to offer grants for sustainable projects.
-In the spring of 2018, the SAF was renewed and renamed the Sustainability, Equity, & Justice Fund.
-Full-time Western students currently pay $9 each quarter into the fund.
-All students, staff, and faculty are welcome to apply for a grant to help make our community more sustainable.
+In the spring of 2018, the SAF was renewed and renamed the Sustainability, Equity, & Justice Fund, and it was again renewed in spring 2022.
+The fund went through another renewal process in Spring 2025, and is set to last through Spring 2030.
+Full-time Western students on the Bellingham campus currently pay $9 each quarter into the fund.